 1. After review of the CCA Parent and Student Handbook myself and with my child (as appropriate),

-I have no questions regarding its contents I need further clarification on and would like to discuss this with you.
-Pl
+I have no questions regarding its contents.

+I need further clarification on

+and would like to discuss this with you.
+Please contact me at

-2. they have read, understand, pendix A).
+2. Students and parents must sign below indicating that they have read, understand, and agree to abide by CCA's Acceptable Use Policy (Appendix A).

-No, i my student has permission to use the elect my student does not have permission to us work.
+Yes, my student has permission to use the electronic network.
+No, my student does not have permission to use the electronic network.

-Student Nar me (Printed): Grade:
+Student Name (Printed): Grade:

 Student Signature:

 Parent Name (Printed):

 Parent Signature:

+Date: